muratk3n/thirdwave/en/README.md

 ---

-Americans are being are treated like Mexicans..
+Americans are being treated like Mexicans..
 Soon there will be a wall btw US and Canada.

 "@BillBlair